wks/homepage-source/blog/_drafts/2022-04-15-fifteen-years-transitiveclosure.md

 ```

+And the `XxxSpace::trace_object` methods still took `TransitiveClosure` as
-And the signature of `CopySpace::trace_object` method was like this:
+parameter, like this:

 ```rust
 impl<VM: VMBinding> CopySpace<VM> {